hsynercn/tutorials-all-paths/Udemy/Ultimate AWS Certified Cloud Practitioner 2023/Section_03_What_is_Cloud_Computing.md

 - Simple way to access servers, storage, databases and a set of application services.
 - Amazon Web Services owns and maintains the network-connected hardware required for these application services, while you provision and use what you need via a web application.

+Gmail, Dropbox, Netflix, Facebook, Instagram, Twitter, etc. are all cloud computing.

+### The Deployment Models of the Cloud

+- Private Cloud
+  - Cloud services used by a single organization, not exposed to the public.
+  - Complete control.
+  - Security for sensitive applications.
+  - Meet specific business needs.
+- Public Cloud
+  - Cloud resources owned and operated by a third-party cloud service provider delivered over the Internet.
+  - Six advantages of public cloud:
+    - No upfront infrastructure investment.
+    - Pay for what you use.
+    - Easily scale up or down.
+    - No need to maintain hardware.
+    - Global in minutes.
+    - Focus on your core business.
+- Hybrid Cloud
+  - Keeps some servers on premises and extend some capabilities to the cloud.
+  - Control over sensitive assets in your private infrastructure.
+- Flexibility and cost-effectiveness of the public cloud.